-Not only does the brain stem control vital bodily functions, it’s also the link between the spinal cord and the rest of the brain.
-For example, the cerebral cortex sends information through the brain stem.
-This means that brain stem damage can affect other functions besides the ones found in the brain stem.
+Because the brain stem is the link between the spinal cord and the rest of the brain, damage to the brain stem can also affect other functions besides the ones listed above.

 Effects of Brain Stem Damage

-Brain stem injuries cause serious problems and require intensive treatment.
-Below are some of the most common effects of brain stem damage.
+Here are some of the most common effects of brain stem damage:

-The brain stem houses a network of neurons called the reticular activating system (RAS), which helps a person wake up.
-When the brain stem is damaged, the RAS is compressed and can cause a coma.
+The brain stem houses a network of neurons called the reticular activating system, which is responsible for states of consciousness and your ability to wake up.
+When the brain stem sustains damage, the reticular activating system can be affected and result in a coma.

 These stages are: